Toilet Gurgling or Bubbling? Here’s What to Do

 • You must inspect it further down the pipe when nothing is blocking the vent pipe at the top.

-5. Chat with Your Neighbors
+5. Talk with Your Neighbors

 Ring them up, and they should schedule an inspection.
 Any problems they find with their city-owned pipes need to be fixed.